agroal/pgagroal/doc/manual/dev-07-core_api.md

 #### pgagroal_json_get
 Get and unwrap the value data from a JSON item.
 If the JSON object is an array, the function returns 0.

+#### pgagroal_json_get_typed
+Get and unwrap the value data from a JSON item, also returns the value type through output `type` parameter.
+If the JSON object is an array, the function returns 0.
+If the key is not found, the function sets `type` to `ValueNone`.
+So you can also use it to check if a key exists.

 #### pgagroal_json_contains_key
 Check if the JSON item contains a specific key.
 It always returns false if the object is an array.